-Justin performs as The Bedroom Philosopher and writes for Frankie, Jmag and The Big Issue www.bedroomphilosopher.com
+Justin performs as The Bedroom Philosopher and writes for Frankie, Jmag and The Big Issue.
+New album Brown & Orange is out now. www.bedroomphilosopher.com